Ned Lamont: Professional career

 In 1977, Lamont became editor for the Black River Tribune, a small weekly newspaper in Ludlow, Vermont.
 During his time there, he worked alongside journalists Jane Mayer and Alex Beam.
 After graduating from Yale, he entered the cable television industry, managing the startup operation in Fairfield County, Connecticut, for Cablevision.
 In 1984, he founded Campus Televideo, a company that provides cable and satellite services to college campuses across the country.
 He later chaired Lamont Digital Systems, a telecommunications firm that invests in new media startups.
 Campus Televideo was its largest division before Austin, Texas-based firm Apogee acquired it on September 3, 2015.

 Lamont has volunteered at Warren Harding High School in Bridgeport, teaching entrepreneurship and coordinating internships with local businesses.
-He has been a teaching fellow at the Harvard Institute of Politics and the Yale School of Management, as well as adjunct faculty member and chair of the Arts and Sciences Public Policy Committee at Central Connecticut State University (CCSU), where he was named Distinguished Professor of Political Science and Philosophy.
+He has been a teaching fellow at the Harvard Institute of Politics and the Yale School of Management, and an adjunct faculty member and chair of the Arts and Sciences Public Policy Committee at Central Connecticut State University (CCSU), where he was named Distinguished Professor of Political Science and Philosophy.
 During his time at CCSU, he was a lecturer in multiple classes and founded a business startup competition.
-In 2019, he delivered the commencement speech for CCSU, his first as governor.
+In 2019, he delivered CCSU's commencement speech, his first as governor.

 Lamont has served on the board of trustees for the Conservation Services Group, Mercy Corps, the Norman Rockwell Museum, the YMCA, and the Young Presidents' Organization.
 He has also served on the advisory boards of the Brookings Institution and the Yale School of Management.